 How do you start?

 In my private health and fitness groups, we always discuss the importance of eating a good balance of lean proteins , complex carbohydrates, and healthy fats.
 I love living by the clean eating principles because they are easy to stick to and I never feel like I’m depriving myself.
-Will you be counting calories or counting portion control containers like me?
 I’ve been watching my portions with these awesome containers and I love them.
+I’ve learned so much about my nutrition in general.

 I love to include a good range of fruits and vegetables into my menu.
 If you plan on prepping some food, I always suggest you write down a list of meals that you will want to eat during the week.
 You want to consider your breakfasts, am and pm snack, lunch , and dinners.
 If you find that you go too long without eating, planning and prepping is key.
 If you’re trying to make healthier choices, start by eating 5-6 small meals during the day and eating every 2.5-3 hours.
 This will allow more structure into your diet and will help your energy levels throughout the day.
 You will not have blood sugar crashes if you’re eating the right foods.
 I always suggest to my challengers to set an alarm on their phones to get into this habit.
 Its hard work when you first get started, but your body will eventually crave it and love that you are keeping it fueled throughout the day.
 This will also help you not overeat throughout the day.